fermyon/developer/content/spin/managing-plugins.md

 ### Housekeeping

-Please go ahead and [install](https://www.notion.so/Spin-9bbab5a75a46449390a2795ddac39f02) (or update to) the latest version of Spin.
+Please go ahead and [install](/spin/install) (or update) Spin.
 The Spin version information is available via the following command:

 <!-- @selectiveCpy -->

 ```bash
 $ spin --version
 ```

+### How to Install Plugins